 First stage of labor

 How long is the first stage of labor?

 Think about planning an event: the preparation phase is always longer, more stressful (and often more painful) than the actual thing.

-As a result, the first stage of labor is the longest of all the stages, typically lasting somewhere between 12 and 20 hours.
+Just how long does early labor last?
+Well, as the first stage of labor is the longest of all the stages, typically lasting somewhere between 10 and 20 hours.

 The first stage of labor is further divided into these 3 phases:

 Early contractions help this labor process and will get your cervix to open up to approximately 2 inches.

 The most important things to do in the latent stage of labor?
 Chill.